core-wg/cf-reg-update/draft-ietf-core-cf-reg-update.md

 ## New Section 12.3.2 "Adding the Media Type Column to the Registry"

-To assist users of the "CoAP Content-Formats" registry in finding detailed information about the media type associated with each CoAP Content-Format, and to ensure that a media type exists before a new entry can be registered, IANA is requested to add a new column "Media Type" to the registry.
+To assist users of the "CoAP Content-Formats" registry in finding detailed information about the Media Type associated with each CoAP Content-Format, and to ensure that a Media Type exists before a new entry can be registered, IANA is requested to add a new column "Media Type" to the registry.
 This new column is placed directly to the right of the existing "Content Type" column.

-The "Media Type" field for each entry lists the (base) media type name and provides a hyperlink to registration information for that media type as recorded by IANA.
+The "Media Type" field for each entry lists the (base) Media Type name and provides a hyperlink to registration information for that Media Type as recorded by IANA.
-If the media type is provisional, the hyperlink points to the IANA "Provisional Standard Media Type" registry {{IANA.provisional-standard-media-types}}.
+If the Media Type is provisional, the hyperlink points to the IANA "Provisional Standard Media Type" registry {{IANA.provisional-standard-media-types}}.
-If a provisional media type becomes a permanent media type, IANA must update the "Media Type" field in the associated registry entries to ensure the hyperlink directs to the registration information for that media type.
+If a provisional Media Type becomes a permanent Media Type, IANA must update the "Media Type" field in the associated registry entries to ensure the hyperlink directs to the registration information for that Media Type.

 Note that the registration request procedure remains unchanged.
 A requester does not need to fill out the "Media Type" field separately, as the necessary information is already provided in the "Content Type" field of the request.